palkan/macos-setup/Readme.md

 - Install VS Code and turn on the Settings Sync.

-- Install Ruby and Go via Homebrew
+- Install Ruby, Node.js and Go via Homebrew

 - Install Docker and Dip